hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 - Authors: Nikita Khateev, Stephen Klump, Stephen Curran
 - Status: [ACCEPTED](/README.md#accepted)
 - Since: 2021-04-15
 - Status Note:  See [RFC 0454](../0454-present-proof-v2/README.md) for the presentation part of using credentials.
+Version 2.1 adds issuing multiple credentials in one protocol instance.
 - Supersedes: [RFC 0036 Issue Credential v1.x](../0036-issue-credential/README.md)
 - Start Date: 2020-03-23
 - Tags: [feature](/tags.md#feature), [decorator](/tags.md#decorator), [protocol](/tags.md#protocol), [credentials](/tags.md#credentials), [test-anomaly](/tags.md#test-anomaly)

 ## Version Change Log

+### 2.1 - Add ability to issue multiple credentials

+A minor update to add a mechanism for an Issuer to indicate to the Holder that multiple credentials of the same type but with different claim values are available to be issued as part of the execution of the protocol instance.

+An example use of this capability is a University (Issuer) offering multiple "proof of diploma" credentials to an alumni (Holder) with multiple degrees.
+A second example is a Bank (Issuer) offering a customer (Holder) a series of "bank account" verifiable credentials, one per bank account the customer has with the bank.

 ### 2.0/propose-credential and identifiers